Proverbs

 The school of fools will often use the prospect of material wealth to lure young people away from the wisdom of God.
 Here, we see that they are willing to do whatever is required to get ahead even if that means stomping on others.
 This is compared to the image of death and the grave.

-my son, do not go along with them, do not set foot on their paths; for their feet rush into evil, they are swift to shed blood.
+my son, don’t go along with them, don’t set foot on their path; Their feet run to evil, they rush to shed blood.

 The word path brings to mind the fact that it is a regular way of going and it becomes a habit.
 Once you have your heart set on material wealth and are willing to do whatever it takes to get it, it gets very hard to get out of it.